Home/Bill Comparison

 Who Benefits

-Small/Mid Manufacturers✓ Credit proportional to DVA✓ If in strategic sector✓ Primary target ($5M–$500M)✓ Primary target (~125K firms)
+Small/Mid Manufacturers✓ Credit proportional to DVA; strategic sector bonus✓ Primary target ($5M–$500M)✓ Primary target (~125K firms)

-Workers✓ Incentivizes domestic labor✓ Strategic sector jobs✓ Enables expansion hiring✓ Employment guardrails
+Workers✓ Incentivizes domestic labor; strategic sector jobs✓ Enables expansion hiring✓ Employment guardrails

 §4